sniperkit/indigo/README.md

 ### Index the documents in bulk to the Indigo gRPC Server

-`bulk` command makes it possible to perform many put/delete operations in a single command execution.
+The `bulk` command makes it possible to perform many put/delete operations in a single command execution.
 This can greatly increase the indexing speed.
 You can display a help message by specifying the `- h` or` --help` option.
 The bulk example is following:

 ```json